galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 >
 {: .hands_on}

-We will perform steps from 1 to 3 in this tutorial a bit later while steps 4 - 8 will be considered in the following tutorial - Binning tutorial.-->
+We will perform steps from 1 to 3 in this tutorial a bit later while steps 4 - 8 will be considered in the following tutorial - Binning tutorial. -->

 # Conclusions

-In summary, this tutorial shows a step-by-step on how to bin metagenomic contigs using MetaBAT2.
+In summary, this tutorial shows a step-by-step on how to bin metagenomic contigs using MetaBAT 2.

 It is critical to select the appropriate binning tool for a specific metagenomics study, as different binning methods may have different strengths and limitations depending on the type of metagenomic data being analyzed.
 By comparing the outcomes of several binning techniques, researchers can increase the precision and accuracy of genome binning.